JimDesu/basis-lang/spec.md

 Each component is a separate lattice; the joint state-vector forms the product lattice.
 At convergent CFG points, the join is performed component-wise — each analysis joins per its own lattice rules.

 Transfer functions update the state vector at each statement; the per-component transfer functions are described in E.2–E.5, except the obligation component's, which are in §10.5.
 Some statement types have transfer functions that touch multiple components (e.g., a `.fail` statement updates both `failure` and may affect taint propagation); these cross-component interactions are noted at each transfer function.

+A `.scope` block (§3.17) appears in the CFG as a region with a single entry edge and a single exit edge.
+Scope entry introduces no new analysis context — the walk continues in the same per-command-body pass (§10.5).
+At the exit edge the walk drops the block's scope-local slots from every component's tracked set, and the obligation component fires the discharge of any obligation still owned by a scope-local binding (§10.5).

 ### E.2 Initialization Analysis